Gardner Institute Logo

 The most recent research published by the Kem C. Gardner Policy Institute

-Utah’s consumer sentiment fell in June, according to the Kem C. Gardner Policy Institute’s Survey of Utah Consumers.
-A similar survey by the University of Michigan found a larger decline in sentiment during June among Americans as a whole.
+Utah’s consumer sentiment was essentially unchanged in May (71.0) compared to April (70.5), according to the Kem C. Gardner Institute’s Survey of Utah Consumer Sentiment.
+A similar survey by the University of Michigan found sentiment fell from April (63.5) to May (59.2) among Americans as a whole